Types of Flowcharts

 Specification and Description Language (SDL) Diagram

 Specification and Description Language (SDL) is a specification language for creating specifications, descriptions of the behavior, data, and inheritance for real-time systems.
-SDL is used for creating the object-oriented diagrams, visualizing the processes of the state machines for the systems of communication, telecommunication, automotive, aviation and medical industries.
+SDL is used for creating object-oriented diagrams, visualizing the processes of the state machines for the systems of communication, telecommunication, automotive, aviation, and medical industries.

 Specification and Description Language provides the graphical Graphic Representation (SDL/GR) and the textual Phrase Representation (SDL/PR).

-For creating the SDL diagrams are used the building blocks such as: system definition, block agent, process.
+For creating the SDL diagrams the building blocks such as system definition, block agent, and process are used.
 Block agents consist of the process agents and communicate using the channels.
 A process agent is a state machine.
 A few block agents form the system agent.
 The message to the agent from another agent or the environment is called a signal and is placed in a queue (the input port).

-• Build real-time system involved in parallel processing
+- Build a real-time system involved in parallel processing.

 Example 10.
 Specification and Description Language (SDL) Diagram

-Value stream mapping supports the methods of the lean manufacturing that are used for analyze and design the flow of the materials and information at the system level.
+Value stream mapping supports the methods of lean manufacturing that are used for the analysis and design of the flow of the materials and information at the system level.
 This as a result brings the product or service to the consumer.
 The lead time is a key indicator associated with the value stream mapping.

-Value stream mapping are widely used in manufacturing, logistics, product development, software development, healthcare and in other service industries.
-Value stream mapping is also used as a part of the Six Sigma methodologies.
+Value stream mapping is widely used in manufacturing, logistics, product development, software development, healthcare, and other service industries.
+It is also used as a part of the Six Sigma methodologies.

 Example 11.
 Value Stream Map